Places

 You’ve seen them everywhere, especially in Asian restaurants: small statues, which portray a cat sitting up and beckoning with its front paw.
 Sometimes the paw is actually waving (with the help of batteries).

-Well of course there’s an interesting backstory.
+Well, of course, there’s an interesting backstory.

 We recently checked into a VRBO for an eight-night stay in Barrio de las Letras in Madrid, a neighborhood that was home to some great 17th-century writers.